0to10/software-development-workflow/README.md

 ### Pending Review

+> The "Pending Review" state indicates that an issue is ready to be reviewed.
+> Any software engineer, except the person who did the initial work on the
+> issue, should be able to review it

 Similar to the "To Do" state, the "Pending Review" state indicates that a task is ready to be worked on.
 The initial work on the task is done, and before the task is moved to "Done" someone else should review the work to ensure that the